the-political-compass/data-driven-political-compass/index.md

 >
 > – <cite> Most representative quote for the "Youth" topic </cite>

-These topics are the most talked about, but will they also be the most divisive?
+So, these are the topics most talked about, but will they also be the most divisive?

 ### Divisive Topics